bitnami/azure-cnab-guides/docs/minio.md

 ### Deploying extra resources

 There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

-## Persistence

-The [Bitnami Object Storage based on MinIO(&reg;)](https://github.com/bitnami/containers/tree/main/bitnami/minio) image stores data at the `/bitnami/minio/data` path of the container by default.
-This can be modified with the `persistence.mountPath` value which modifies the `MINIO_DATA_DIR` environment variable of the container.

-The chart mounts a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) at this location so that data within MinIO is persistent.
-The volume is created using dynamic volume provisioning.

 ### ​​Adjust permissions of persistent volume mountpoint